Why Do Stars Turn Red? II. Steady-State Envelope Solutions: Methods

 \section{Methods}

-This study aims to solve a key physical question raised by the refined mirror principle introduced in Paper I: the relationship between the stellar radius and that of the shell-envelope boundary.
-As illustrated schematically in Figure~\ref{fig:schematic}, we approach this question by solving the envelope structure rather than modeling the evolution of the entire star.
-The envelope is defined as the stellar interior that does not contain active nuclear burning.
-Thus, the inner boundary in our calculation is not the center of the star but the shell-envelope boundary.

-Most importantly, as demonstrated by the MESA models in Paper I, the inner boundary of the envelope is not set by a fixed enclosed mass but rather by a fixed pressure that reflects the physical conditions necessary to ignite shell hydrogen (H) burning.
-In our setup, we impose a constant pressure $P = P_0$ as the termination condition for the inward integration.
-The outer boundary of the envelope is defined at the stellar surface, where the radius is $R_*$ and the enclosed mass is $M_*$.
-By integrating inward from the stellar surface, we aim to determine the radius and enclosed mass at the envelope's inner boundary, denoted by $R_{\rm in}$ and $M_{\rm in}$, respectively.
-We note that $R_{\rm in}$ and $M_{\rm in}$ are not prescribed parameters, but are instead outputs of the integration.
+To examine the physically realizable configurations of stellar envelope, particularly the envelope's "response" to its inner boundary, we solve the stellar structure equations under boundary conditions motivated by the MESA models in Paper~I. As illustrated in Fig.~\ref{fig:schematic} our models compute only the envelope and do not include the core.
+The inner boundary of the envelope is not defined by a fixed enclosed mass, but by a fixed pressure $P = P_0$, corresponding to the physical conditions required to ignite the hydrogen burning of the shell.
+The outer boundary is located on the stellar surface, characterized by the stellar radius $R_*$ and the stellar mass $M_*$.
+Starting from the surface, we integrate the stellar equations inward until we reach $P = P_0$, thereby determining the $R_{\rm in}$ and $M_{\rm in}$.

-To compute the envelope structure, we solve the standard stellar structure equations along the mass coordinate $m$.
-The first equation expresses mass conservation: